Ross University School of Medicine Logo

 • Modern, technologically advanced classrooms, laboratories, simulation centers, and study areas

-• Hands-on clinical experiences that will carry over to you professionally working with patients
+• Early hands-on clinical experiences that will carry over to you professionally working with patients

 • A variety of teaching methods including lectures, laboratories, case-based seminars, team-based learning, and early community-based clinical opportunities